researchart/rose3-fse19/cfp.md

 To facilitate easy reviewing, authors are encouraged to following the following format for their abstract:

 - TITLE: “A [Partial] (Replication|Reproduction) of XYZ”.
 Please add the term “partial” to your title if only some of the original work could be replicated/reproduced.
 - WHO: name the original authors (and paper) and the authors that performed the replication/reproduction.
+Include contact information (e-mails).
+Mark one author as the corresponding author.
+     - IMPORTANT: include also a web link to a publically avaialble URL directory containing (a)the original paper (that is being reproduced) and (b)any subsequent paper(s)/documents/reports that do the reproduction.
 - WHAT: describe the “thing” being replicated/reproduced;
 - WHY: clearly state why that “thing” is interesting/important;
 - HOW: say how it was done first